 In considering the formulation of best practice standards, the Technical Committee agreed upon three basic principles.
 First, CIS advertisements, regardless of whether they contain performance information, should not contain any untrue statements of fact or omit to state any fact that is necessary in order to prevent the statements made, in the light of the circumstances in which they were made, from being misleading.
-Second, CIS performance information in advertisements should be calculated and presented from the viewpoint of the typical investor in the CIS.
-Third, CIS should calculate and present their performance information in advertisements in a substantially similar manner so that CIS investors may (1) make meaningful comparisons among various CIS and (2) not be misled by differences in the method of calculation and presentation.
+Second, CIS performance information in advertisements should be calculated and presented from the viewpoint of the average investor in the CIS.4 Third, CIS should calculate and present their performance information in advertisements may (1) make meaningful comparisons among various CIS and (2) not be misled by differences in the method of calculation and presentation.

 The following best practice standards were developed by the Technical Committee in light of the three basic principles enumerated above.
-While some of the best practice standards are commonly implemented in the jurisdictions of SC5 members, other practices are ones that all CIS can aspire toward.
+While some of the best practice standards are commonly implemented in SC5 jurisdictions, other practices are ones that all CIS can aspire toward.
 The Technical Committee's best practice standards are not intended to serve as comprehensive requirements for the presentation of CIS performance information, and are not intended to impose any obligation on any member.
-Rather, they provide a model that CIS may follow to better ensure that advertisements that contain CIS performance information do not mislead investors and allow investors to meaningfully compare the performance of various CIS.
+Rather, they provide a model that CIS may follow to better ensure that advertisements that contain CIS performance information do not mislead investors and allow investors to meaningfully compare the performance of various CIS.5